foo-dogsquared/freebies-hunt-api/src/list.md

 - [Wolfram MathWorld](http://mathworld.wolfram.com/)

 ## Open Educational Resources
+### Includes resources that are openly licensed and can be used and distributed by anyone. | graduation-hat | #c1ff9b
 - [BC Campus Open Ed Open Textbook Database](https://open.bccampus.ca/)
 - [Bookboon](https://bookboon.com/) | A site that offers open textbooks.
 It also offers premium books as well.
 - [Building Blocks for Theoretical Computer Science](http://mfleck.cs.illinois.edu/building-blocks/) | **(self-explanatory title is self-explanatory)**